univention/ucsschool-id-connector/docs/admin.rst

 You need to configure the following things:

-1. What school authorities do you want to send data to, and what data can they receive?
+1. The school authorities you want to send data to, and what data can they receive.
    This section describes the procedure.

-2. What actual schools does the receiving system handle, meaning the school authority?
+2. The actual schools the receiving system handles, meaning the school authority.
    The following section: :ref:`School to authority mapping` describes the procedure.

 Start with the first mapping, for school authorities.